Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 ### Day 2

-Group should research their topic and decide how to divide tasks for the presentation
+Group should research their topic and decide how to divide tasks for the presentation.

 ### Day 3